Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

 The Department of Mathematics and Statistics at Saint Louis University offers graduate programs of advanced study and research leading to Master of Arts and Doctor of Philosophy degrees in mathematics.
 Due to the low student-faculty ratio, graduate students receive extensive individualized instruction.

-Courses at the advanced graduate level allow students to proceed beyond the standard graduate curriculum into areas of research represented by the faculty.
+Courses at the advanced graduate level allow students to proceed beyond the standard graduate curriculum into research areas represented by the faculty.
 To graduate, students must either write and defend a master’s thesis or pass an oral exam covering three areas of graduate-level mathematics.

-Saint Louis University’s M.A. in Mathematics prepares students for further study toward the Ph.D. or for a career in teaching or industry.
+Saint Louis University’s M.A. in Mathematics prepares students for further study toward a Ph.D. or a career in teaching or industry.

 Applicants should have a bachelor’s degree in mathematics or have taken the equivalent coursework.